dfear2112/smart-on-fhir-tutorial/README.md

 # Disclaimer: I have used this tutorial to learn the basics and syntax of developing a SMART on FHIR app within the HSPC Sandbox.
-Credit should be given to the origical developers of this tutorial as I have made minor manipulations to better understand the code.
+Credit should be given to the original developers of this tutorial as I have made minor manipulations to better understand the code.

 # 1. Overview